neelsg/lithium/docs/tour.md

 the actual code run by the `get` method itself.
 Similarly, the `set` method also overrules an actual property in the type if such actual property is defined.

-A `get` method can also be created for the type itself.
-This will allow you to retrieve a custom value by directly using the object name, so `vertex` would be the same as `vertex.get()`.
+A `get default` method can also be created for the type.
+This will allow you to retrieve a custom value by directly using the object name.
 Note that a similar `set` method is not supported.

 ## Inheritance